shtse8/cursor-ai-downloads/memory-bank/activeContext.md

 - Confirmed the primary update mechanism now correctly relies on `update-cursor-links.ts` followed by `update-readme-from-history.ts` executed via the GitHub Action.
 - Confirmed the GitHub Pages site will be deployed automatically from the `docs/` directory via a separate GitHub Action.
 - Other scripts in `src/` are likely for manual data maintenance/correction.
-- Decided to limit `README.md` history display and create a separate static page for full history search, both featuring a prominent latest version download section (vertically listed links on Pages) and using the original multi-column table layout.
+- Decided to limit `README.md` history display and create a separate static page for full history search, both featuring a prominent latest version download section (using list layout on Pages) and using the original multi-column table layout.